mgmarques/Databricks-Study-Cases/docs/governance.md

 If you don’t anchor this at the C-level and domain ownership level, everything we listed here becomes fragmented and fails quietly.

+Therefore, we first need to align ourselves with the pillars of standard governance and define the essential components of modern data governance, which encompass areas such as:
+* Access control
+* Data quality
+* Lineage
+* Metadata
+* Compliance

+We also need to reflect common architectural thinking, through a centralized governance and a unified catalog, which is consistent with best practices such as:
+* Centralized metadata management
+* Unified governance layers
+* Role-based access control

 So, let's start with a deeper, practical expansion of **specific strategies** and **tools** mapped to the challenges that typically arise in this kind of **Lakehouse + Data Mesh + AI/GenAI platform**.

 ---